 Further south, the road to Swapokmund follows the Skeleton Coast.
 At Cape Cross there is a massive seal colony, with accommodation at nearby Cape Cross Lodge.
 You will also find fishing villages with villas built by German settlers in their own unique style reminiscent of the Bauhaaus movement.

-The Skeleton Coast is not the place for a beach holiday.
+The Skeleton Coast is not the place for a beach holiday but you cannot miss this unique area on a holiday to Namibia.
 The South Atlantic is cold, and as the cool Benguela current from the Antarctica meets the warm landmass, it creates a fogbank that envelopes the shoreline in the early morning, before the sun burns it away.

 Read more about Skeleton Coast